 Leaves on the line

-Clearing away hundreds of miles of vegetation by the tracks
+Clearing hundreds of miles of trackside vegetation throughout the year

 Raindrops seem harmless enough, but heavy rain can flood tracks and slow down trains.

 Flood waters can damage equipment and cut power to the train.
 They can also wash away ballast (crushed stone), and weaken the track.

 To protect places at risk of flooding, we and Network Rail are doing a number of things:

 We have flood defence teams and pumping stations at the ready

 We’re clearing drainage ditches

 We’re lifting up tracks and signaling equipment